Selecting a CMS

 With your requirements list in hand, research potential solutions and ask your implementation partner for guidance.
 Analyst reports like Gartner's Magic Quadrant or the Forrester Wave™ are a great place to start evaluating the strengths and weaknesses of leading CMS solutions.
 Consider things like pricing, scalability, ease of use for both front-end and backend users, and the technical expertise it will take to get the tool up and running.
 Consider the compatibility that each CMS option has with your existing technology stack, whether the tool has social media integration, search engine optimization (SEO) support, and whether it features direct or WYSIWYG editing permissions.
 Consider what the learning curve for new features might be within your content marketing teams and other non-technical users.

 It’s not always easy to understand all the features of a CMS or how it will work in the context of your company.
 That’s where a request for proposal (RFP) comes in.
-A RFP is an opportunity for prospective vendors to demonstrate they understand your needs and objectives, and that they have the experience to deliver.
+An RFP is an opportunity for prospective vendors to demonstrate they understand your needs and objectives, and that they have the experience to deliver.

 Frame your requirements in a way that encourages the vendor to explain why they’re right for you, and how they’ll help you meet your objectives.
 For instance, group a few related requirements into a use-case narrative that describes a particular challenge you need to address, and ask the vendor how they’d respond.